How To Find and Use Your USAA Login

 The United Services Automobile Association began in 1922 when a few dozen Army officers decided they could insure their own cars.
-Nearly a century later, USAA has expanded into banking, investment and retirement products and serves more than 13 million members.
+A century later, USAA has expanded into banking, investment and retirement products and serves more than 13 million members.
 Its customer base now includes current and former U.S. military members, along with their eligible family members.

-- How To Log In to Your USAA Bank Account From a Computer
+How To Log In to Your USAA Bank Account From a Computer

 To sign on to your account, first go to the USAA homepage and then follow these steps:

-- Click the “LOG ON” link located in the upper right corner of the screen.
+- Click the “Log On” link located in the upper right corner of the screen.

-- Click the “LOG ON” button.
+- Click the “Next” button.